robert-gaines/Remote-Toast/README.md

 Instructions for use:

--> Navigate to the 'DeployToast' directory
+-> Navigate to the 'DeployToast' directory \n
 -> Navigate to the 'Binaries' directory
 -> Navigate to the most recent version
 -> Run 'DeployEndpointToast.exe'